loamok/smartEvents/README.md

 ```

 #### .smartEventLast:
-Use the definition as last handler to be trigger
+Use the definition as last handler to be trigger.
 The only parameter is mandatory "definition" who accept a "smartEventDefine" like object.

 ```